Coyoacán is an oasis of calm in the heart of Mexico City and the home of Frida Kahlo's Casa Azul

 As we burrowed our way deeper into the market we discovered stalls that were selling more of the “regular” produce, such as fruit, vegetables, meat etc. I love seeing piles of fresh produce stacked up – it looks so wholesome!
 Whilst there are supermarkets and megastores – Walmart’s grasping reach extends to Mexico – a lot of Mexicans still prefer to buy their basic foods at the local Mercado.
 I love that!

 The food stalls are located mostly in the heart of the markets.
-The local speciality are tostadas so of course, we had to try these.
+The local speciality is tostadas so of course, we had to try these.
 The Mexicans love their meat so many of the options have meat in of one form or another – which does not work if you are a vegan or a vegetarian.
 We did manage to find one or two fillings that worked for us so we gobbled down a couple of tostadas.

-Across from the market is another leafy park with plenty of shady benches to rest on after you delicious lunch.
+Across from the market is another leafy park with plenty of shady benches to rest on after your delicious lunch.
 Luckily, we arrived back in time to spend a few minutes resting and soaking in the world passing around us.

 Frida Kahlo – Casa Azul (“Blue House”)